 • Dynamic pricing strategies, such as those used by Airbnb, can optimise pricing based on factors like location, date, and demand, maximising revenue.

 But wait, there’s more.
-Automation not only plays a role in scaling marketing campaigns, but also offers a way to leverage huge or complex datasets, supports audience segmentation, reduces costs, and boosts productivity.
+Automation not only plays a role in scaling marketing campaigns, but also offers a way to leverage huge or complex datasets, reduces costs, and boosts productivity.

 A battlefield analogy